PakizaArhamsoft/Assignment-01/README.md

      Selenium is a powerful tool for controlling web browsers through programs and performing browser automation.
-It is functional for all browsers, works on all major OS and its scripts are written in various languages i.e Python, Java, C#, etc, we will be working with Python.
+It is functional for all browsers, works on all major OS and its scripts are written in various languages i.e Python, Java, C#, etc, we will be working with Python.\n
    • From selenium import webdriver: Selenium WebDriver is a web framework that permits you to execute cross-browser tests.
 This tool is used for automating web-based application testing to verify that it performs expectedly.